rdejana/MachineLearning/homeworks/HW.md

 ```
 python3 imagenet-console.py --network=googlenet images/parrot.jpg out.jpg
 ```
 4. Write a python program that performs image classificaiton example against the sample image and your classification test images.
-You'll need to run against each of the downloaded models, running the classification at least 5 times, returning the (up to) top 5 results.
+You'll need to run against each of the downloaded models, running the classification at least 5 times.
 Use `imagenet-console.py` as an example.

 Be sure to use the test image `images/parrot.jpg` and your test images.